andyshep/Palettes/README.md

 ### Features

-Palettes uses an Incremental Store subclass written in Swift for retreiving color palettes from the API.

-### Setup

-[CocoaPods](http://cocoapods.org) is used for dependency management.
-Clone the project, install the required pods, and open the workspace.

-	$ git clone https://github.com/andyshep/Palettes.git && cd Palettes
-	$ pod install
-	$ open Palettes.xcworkspace
+Palettes contains three Incremental Store subclasses for loading model data from various sources, including a local JSON file and a remote web resource.
+These stores are uses as examples.
+To switch between the store types, modify `storeType` within the `NSPersistentStoreCoordinator` declaration of `CoreDataManager.swift`.

 <br>